sista-ai/ai-assistant-react/README.md

   console.log(`Hello ${name}!`);
 };

-// Define the functions to be voice-controller const voiceControlledFunctions = [
+// Define the functions to be voice-controlled const voiceControlledFunctions = [
   {
     function: {
       handler: sayHello,
       description: "Greets the user with their name.",
-      // In case your function accepts paraemters:
+      // In case your function accepts parameters:
       parameters: {
         type: "object",
         properties: {